joeappleton18/web-dev-2022-notes/sessions/week_2/README.md

 :::tip

-## Task 6 Optional - Have a go at finishing of the component :rocket:
+## Task 6 Optional - Have a go at finishing off the component :rocket:

 **Tip:** You should look to compose your component using multiple sub components